gankoji/pisort/README.md

 as with the JouleSort category.
 As an interesting aside, it has been estimated that sorting data, as a primary operation in many other aspects of computing, actually account for approximately 20% (1/5th) of *all computer usage*.
-I should include a reference for that, but I can't remember where it is, so take my word for it.
+I should include a reference for that, but I can't remember where it is, so you'll have to take my word for it for now.

 # Sorting Algorithms
 ## External Sorting